washingtonyachtclub/documents/WYC_By-Laws.md

 A Windsurf Skipper Examiner must hold a Windsurf Skipper rating and a Windsurf Badge – Level 1.
 A Windsurf Captain Examiner must hold a Windsurf Captain rating, a Windsurf Badge – Level 1, a Gorge Windsurf Badge, and a Power Gybe Badge.
 Both must be familiar with: undertaking a risk assessment of the environment and providing a safety-related chalk talk before supervising windsurfers on the water; Club supervision/teaching boundaries and rescue policies; different methods for preventing windsurfers from entering dangerous situations; explaining and demonstrating members windsurfing out of dangerous situations; rescuing windsurfers from dangerous situations; using a stand-up paddleboard; and calling emergency services or for outside help.

 ### Appointment
-If possible, for the Single-Handed, Double-Handed, Sailboard, and Catamaran fleets, an existing Designated Chief for the fleet in question should give their approval for the Member to proceed with being considered for appointment.
-However, to be considered specifically for a Whaler Designation or Keelboat Designation, one or more existing Whaler Chiefs or Keelboat Chiefs, respectively, must support the Member being considered for this appointment.
+For Dinghy and Sailboard Fleets, it is recommended that an existing Designated Chief for the relevant fleet endorse the apointee.
+For Whaler or Keelboat Designation, this endorsement is required.

-A Windsurf Skipper Examiner Designated Chief can give Skipper ratings, while a Windsurf Captain Examiner Designated Chief can give Captains ratings.
-A Windsurf Skipper Examiner Designated Chief who then receives their Windsurf Captain rating does not automatically become a Windsurf Captain Examiner.
 To receive the Windsurf Captain Examiner Designation, the sailor must have a Captain rating, be given approval for appointment by one or more existing Windsurf Captain Examiner Chiefs, and be considered for appointment by the Executive Council.

 ### Exception for Granting of Keelboat Novice Ratings
 Any Chief who is a Keelboat Skipper may give a Keelboat Novice Rating, but the Club is encouraged to continue to evaluate whether that Keelboat Skipper should be considered for appointment as a Designated Keelboat Chief as they continue to gain experience and show continued good judgment.